 What Is IP Geolocation?

-IP geolocation is the identification of an Internet-connected device’s geographical location.
+IP geolocation is the identification of an IoT device’s geographical location.
 Essentially, all devices have their own IP address, and those IP addresses can reveal a device’s physical location, just like a real address would.
 That physical location can then be found in an IP geolocation lookup.

 How does IP geolocation work?